fusion-energy/paramak/docs/source/reactor.rst

 Reactor() class
 ===============

-The Reactor() class allows Shapes() to be grouped together and joinly operated on.
+The Reactor() class allows Shapes() to be grouped together and jointly operated on.

 Reactor()